turulomio/unogenerator/README.md

 ## Changelog

+### 0.30.0 (2022-10-06)
+- [unogenerator_monitor] Added --recommended parameter to set max recmmended memory in Mb.
+600Mb per cpu by default.
+- Replaced pkg_resources module by importlib.resources as recommended in python.org

 ### 0.29.0 (2022-09-04)
 - Added helper 'helper_split_big_listofrows' to automatically split a sheet in several ones, when is number or rows is bigger than a max_rows parameter